yext/answers-search-ui/README.md

 ANSWERS.addComponent('FilterBox', {
   // Required, the selector for the container element where the component will be injected
   container: '.filters-container',
-  // List of filter component configurations
+  // Required, list of filter component configurations
   filters: [
     {
       type: 'FilterOptions',